r0qs/beezim/README.md

 Files in the ZIM format can be downloaded from a web2 mirror website or provided by the user if it is already stored locally.
 The ZIMs are parsed, and a tar archive is generated from them.

-The parser can optionally embed metadata and a search engine to the archives.
+The parser can optionally embed metadata, a text search engine and a search DApp to the archives.
 Each tar archive is then uploaded to swarm, and its reference (i.e., the [manifest](https://docs.ethswarm.org/docs/access-the-swarm/upload-a-directory#upload-the-directory-containing-your-website) address) is returned as output.
 Please keep this stored so you can access your page later on.
 We plan to provide a key-value store to manage the metadata and references in the future.

 The search engine can be enabled during the parsing by using the option `--enable-search`.